leobudima/elogii-blog/content/elevate-your-customer-service-through-real-time-tracking.md

 ## TL;DR

 * **Real-time tracking** offers you a hassle-free way of identifying the location of your vehicles and packages.
 It also shows you your ant tracks – where each vehicle went and when.
-* **Real-time tracking falls under the “fleet management system” umbrella.
-Effective fleet management and utilization are essential for business growth, driver safety, and cost optimization.**
+* **Real-time tracking** falls under the “fleet management system” umbrella.
+Effective fleet management and utilization are essential for business growth, driver safety, and cost optimization.
-* **Real-time tracking also helps you stay up-to-date with your drivers’ performances and provides you with accurate information on your vehicles’ conditions.**
+* Real-time tracking also **helps you stay up-to-date with your drivers’ performances and provides you with accurate information on your vehicles’ conditions.**
 * **Real-time tracking requires GPS technology.**
-* **eLogii is a comprehensive route optimization platform that can offer you a modern, seamless, and efficient approach to deliveries. eLogii is the perfect platform for businesses needing real-time tracking, route optimization, and more.
-Take two minutes now and** [**schedule a demo of eLogii**](https://elogii.com/book-demo)**.**
+* eLogii is **a comprehensive route optimization platform that can offer you a modern, seamless, and efficient approach to deliveries.** eLogii is the perfect platform for businesses needing real-time tracking, route optimization, and more.
+Take two minutes now and [schedule a demo of eLogii](https://elogii.com/book-demo).

 ## What is real-time tracking?